-9 May 2013: Research by the Australian Council for Educational Research (ACER) for the Australian Industry Group (Ai Group) is helping employers identify the quantifiable return on investment in literacy and numeracy training for their workers.
+The research, conducted by ACER for the Australian Industry Group (Ai Group), is helping employers identify the quantifiable return on investment in literacy and numeracy training for their workers.

 ACER is developing return on investment instruments to document the productivity benefits arising from employer provision of literacy and numeracy training, and the costs involved in such training, in order to provide a basis for estimating the return to employers from investing in literacy and numeracy training.